 Grains are not a part of a cat’s dietary habits.
 Although not specifically harmful, a regular intake of grains might lead to obesity.
 It is best to avoid them in large quantities.

 A wheat based meal is high in gluten content.
 It sticks to the teeth and might cause deposition of tartar.
 It is also not good for digestive health.

 Also, since Maine Coons are tolerant to almost all kind of food, give them normal home food once in a while.
 Do not forget to indulge them in some treats occasionally.

 However, if your cat is not so active, it is better to opt for a smaller bowl size.
 The cat usually asks for food whenever they need it.
 Cats usually take 20 small meals daily.
-It is better to decide this after consulting the vet.
+Small and often can be a good way to control the calorie intake.

 Maine Coons require some exercise daily to stay fit.
 If your Maine Coon is not keen on exercising, they should be given a diet not so rich in fats and proteins.